Will counselling, CBT or psychotherapy work for me?

-Counselling and psychotherapy has helped many people at difficult times in their lives, by supporting them in exploring and making sense of their individual experience, thoughts and feelings.
+Counselling, CBT and psychotherapy has helped many people at difficult times in their lives, by supporting them in exploring and making sense of their individual experience, thoughts and feelings.
 This process can enable you to move forward with your life in a more positive way, through helping you to understand yourself better and identifying the choices available to you, you arrive at your own solutions.
-While it is not always easy, I find that those who engage with the counselling or psychotherapy process usually feel that it has been a worthwhile investment in themselves.
-Counselling or psychotherapy works best when you feel comfortable to talk openly with your counsellor or psychotherapist, so you are free to decide whether you wish to continue, after we have met for an initial counselling or psychotherapy session.
+While it is not always easy, I find that those who engage with the counselling, CBT or psychotherapy process usually feel that it has been a worthwhile investment in themselves.
+Counselling, CBT or psychotherapy works best when you feel comfortable to talk openly with your Counsellor, CBT Therapist or Psychotherapist, so you are free to decide whether you wish to continue, after we have met for an initial counselling, CBT or psychotherapy session.

-What is your Bristol Counselling and Psychotherapy Practice address?
+What is your Bristol Counselling, CBT and Psychotherapy Practice address?

-My Bristol Counselling Practice address is: Orchard Street, Bristol BS!
-5EH.
+My Bristol CBT and Counselling Practice address is: 14 Orchard Street, Bristol BS1 5EH.

-I use the term ‘counselling’ to refer to focused, often time-limited work on particular issues, and ‘psychotherapy’ to describe the open-ended journey of exploration.
+I use the term ‘counselling’ or ‘CBT’ to refer to focused, often time-limited work on particular issues, and ‘psychotherapy’ to describe the open-ended journey of exploration.

-A psychotherapist generally has a longer training than a counsellor and therefore is able to study the theory at greater depth and has had more clinical experience, usually, but not always, in working with more frequent sessions, usually more than once per week.
+A Psychotherapist generally has a longer training than a CBT Therapist or Counsellor and therefore is able to study the theory at greater depth and has had more clinical experience, usually, but not always, in working with more frequent sessions, usually more than once per week.

-What kind of problem can I bring to counselling and psychotherapy?
+What kind of problem can I bring to counselling, CBT and psychotherapy?

-Some of the most common things that people come to counselling and psychotherapy to address are:
+Some of the most common things that people come to counselling, CBT and psychotherapy to address are:

 - emotional difficulties, perhaps arising from trouble with a partner, friend or parents